HepNuk/aurastatcalc/README.md

 ## Notes :

-- This is a passion project to help me learn react and javascript more detail.
+- This is a passion project to help me learn [React](https://reactjs.org/) and Javascript more detail (as well as CSS/HTML).

-- The code is messy and can be improved, will work on that once I have finished all the functionalities.
+- This is also to ease my and every other aurabot's time calculating how much damage they provide as well as an easier way to min max gear.

-- The current styling is temporary and will work more on it once app is finished.
+- The code is messy and can be improved and less cluttered, will work on that once I have finished all the functionalities.

-##
+- The current styling is temporary and I will work more on it once the app is fully functional.